We welcome anyone to try rowing, so find out more here and give it a go.

 World champion and Boat Race winner Ollie Cook is looking to win a place for the Tokyo 2020 Olympic Games.

-In 2017, Cook and his brother, Jamie, were part of the winning Blue Boat crew in the 2017 men’s Boat Race before Oliver returned to full time training with the GB Rowing Team.
+In 2017, Ollie and his brother, Jamie, were part of the winning Blue Boat crew in the 2017 men’s Boat Race before Ollie returned to full time training with the GB Rowing Team.
 He rowed in the bow seat of the men’s eight at World Cup III in Lucerne and also the World Rowing Championships in Sarasota-Bradenton.

-In 2018, Cook finished second at the GB Rowing Team Senior, U23 and FISU Trials in an impressive performance with teenage partner and World Junior champion Felix Drinkall.
+In 2018, Ollie finished second at the GB Rowing Team Senior, U23 and FISU Trials in an impressive performance with teenage partner and World Junior champion Felix Drinkall.

 Having represented his country at junior and U23 level, Ollie is making his mark in the senior ranks and won World Championships gold in 2016